 The Lottery entered into a one-year contract with Pollard Banknote Ltd. for pull-tab ticket printing services that expired on February 28, 2022, but included five one-year renewal options.
-The Lottery exercised its right to renew this contract, which now has an expiration date of February 28, 2025, including the third of the one-year renewals.
-The Lottery purchased approximately \$13,139 in ticket printing services for pull-tabs in FY 2022-23 compared to \$0 in FY 2021-22.
+The Lottery exercised its right to renew this contract, which expired on February 28, 2025, including the third of the one-year renewals.
+The Lottery purchased approximately \$86,590 in ticket printing services for pull-tabs in FY 2023-24 compared to \$13,139 in FY 2022-23.